Bearwood Primary School

 3.7: How will my child's views be sought about the help they are getting and the progress they are making?

 The views of the child are considered wherever possible.
-They are involved in the target setting and review of their ISP and if they have an EHCP, they will be invited to attend and contribute to the Annual Review process.
+For example, they may be involved in the review of their ISP and if they have an EHCP, they will be invited to attend and contribute to the Annual Review process.

 3.8: What accredited and non accredited courses do you offer for young people with SEND?